2pisoftware/cmfive-boilerplate/README.md

 [select option 3 and fill in the prompts]
 ```

-From there, navigate to [https://localhost:9002](https://localhost:9002) and log in with your admin account
+From there, navigate to [https://localhost:9002](https://localhost:9002) and log in with your admin account.